alexiafy/aspect-extraction-from-greek-product-reviews/README.md

 ----------------------------------------------------
 **Requirements**

-The dependencies are listed in the requirements.txt file, and can be installed with the following command:
+The dependencies are listed in the requirements.txt file and can be installed with the following command:
 ```
 pip install -r requirements.txt
 ```